writetome51/open-array/README.md

 ###### an independent copy of the PublicArray instance

 #### length: number (read-writable)
-###### length of array
+###### length of this.data

 #### isEmpty: boolean (read-only)
 ###### true if this.data is empty

 #### notEmpty: boolean (read-only)

+#### className: string (read-only)

+## Properties with methods

 #### filter: PublicArrayFilter (read-only)
-###### Has methods that narrow down the content of the array and return the PublicArrayFilter instance:
+###### Its methods narrow down the content of this.data and return the PublicArrayFilter instance:
 <details>
 <summary>view methods</summary>

 ```
 filter.byTest(testFunction: ((currentValue, currentIndex?, array?) => boolean)): PublicArrayFilter
-    // Narrows down the array to only the values that pass testFunction.
+    // Narrows down this.data to only the values that pass testFunction.

 filter.byType(
     type: 'number' | 'boolean' | 'string' | 'array' | 'object' | 'function' | 'undefined'
 ): PublicArrayFilter
-    // Narrows down the array to only values that are the specified type.
+    // Narrows down this.data to only the values that are the specified type.
 ```
 </details>

 #### get: PublicArrayGetter (read-only)
-###### Has methods that return items copied from the array.
+###### Has methods that return items copied from this.data .
 None of them modify the array.
 <details>
 <summary>view methods</summary>

 ```
 get.copy(): any[]
-    // Returns independent copy of the array.
+    // Returns independent copy of this.data .

 get.byIndex(index): any
     // Returns item identified by passed index.  index can be negative or positive.